canonical/ubuntu-pro-docs/services-overview.rst

 **USG for hardening Ubuntu 20.04 LTS and 22.04 LTS**

 The Ubuntu Security Guide (USG) provides tooling for the auditing and hardening of Ubuntu systems to meet **CIS** (for Ubuntu 20.04 LTS and 22.04 LTS) and **DISA STIG benchmarks** (for Ubuntu 20.04 LTS).
-The USG also allows for environment-specific customisations.
+The USG also allows for environment-specific customisation.

 This tooling is designed to help you to harden Ubuntu systems quickly and correctly, versus manual hardening which is slow and error-prone.
 We recommend using the tool to create a golden image, hardened to meet your requirements, which you can then disseminate across your organisation.
 The tool can also audit your compliance after hardening.